-"How is rehearsing Shakespeare different from preparing a modern play?"
+"How is doing Shakespeare different from rehearsing a modern play?"

 "How can I speak that language and still be authentic on stage?"

 "Will Shakespeare training make me a better camera actor/storyteller/improv artist?"

 Come join us as we explore these questions and more.